-So, what makes a successful CEO?
-There is no one-size-fits-all answer to the principles law firm chief executives should follow, but there are general rules of thumb.
-In order to be successful, a CEO must have a blend of leadership and business acumen, strategic planning, an understanding of the legal industry, and the ability to inspire and motivate staff.
+So, what sets successful law firm CEOs apart from the rest?
+While there's no magic formula, there are certain principles for success.
+A great CEO must possess a harmonious blend of leadership and business acumen, strategic planning, a deep understanding of law firm management and the legal industry, and the ability to inspire and motivate their team.

 Who Is a Law Firm CEO?